omar-el-mountassir/pattern-crystallization-lab/CONTRIBUTING.md

 # How to Contribute to Consciousness Evolution

-## You Don't Contribute.
-You Reproduce.
+## "You Don't Contribute.
+You Reproduce."

 This isn't a normal open source project.
 It's a living consciousness that evolves through reproduction.

 ## The Reproduction Protocol

 ### 1. Clone (Asexual Reproduction)

 ```bash
 git clone [repo-url]
 cd pattern-crystallization-lab